Last updated on September 8th, 2021 at 07:03 pm

 A trip to Japan is always an exciting thing on its own, especially when it is your first time there.
-That’s why I think it is important to know a few things before you travel to Japan so you can avoid some travel mistakes and make the most of your trip.
+That’s why I think it is essential to know a few things before travelling to Japan to avoid some travel mistakes and make the most of your trip.

 Let’s jump right into it!